 Andrew C. Porter, Ph.D., is dean of the University of Pennsylvania’s Graduate School of Education, where he also serves on the faculty as the George and Diane Weiss Professor of Education.
 Dr. Porter has also taught at Michigan State, the University of Wisconsin-Madison, and Vanderbilt University.
 He received his Ph.D. from UW-Madison.

 Judson Reis, M.B.A., is the president of Sire Management Corporation, which manages several multi-manager investment partnerships.
 He is an active supporter of several private primary and secondary schools, a trustee at the Skowhegan School of Painting and Sculpture, and a trustee at the Pomfret School.
+In addition, Mr. Reis was a visiting professor at the Darden School of Business at the University of Virginia from 1987 through 2008.
 Mr. Reis earned his M.B.A. at Harvard Business School.